NVIDIA/cutlass/README.md

 # Compatibility

-CUTLASS requires a C++11 host compiler and performs best when built with the [CUDA 11.0 Toolkit](https://developer.nvidia.com/cuda-toolkit).
+CUTLASS requires a C++11 host compiler and performs best when built with the [CUDA 11.1 Toolkit](https://developer.nvidia.com/cuda-toolkit).
-It is compatible with CUDA 9.2, CUDA 10.0, CUDA 10.1, and CUDA 10.2.
+It is compatible with CUDA 9.2, CUDA 10.0, CUDA 10.1, CUDA 10.2, and CUDA 11.0.

 We have tested the following environments.